getampt/docs/frameworks/astro.md

 - add `ampt:dev` script for running the Astro dev server
 - add `ampt:build` script for running astro build
-- set `main` to `dist/entry` which is the entrypoint for the server

 !!! note
 Astro version 4.0 requires the Node.js 20 runtime and builder.
 New apps default to Node.js 20, but if you're upgrading an existing app, you'll need to specify "nodejs20" as the `runtime` and `buildRuntime` in your package.json.